101 Top Employee Recognition Ideas

 Meet with the team who made this article.

-Non-monetary experiences leave a lasting impression on your staff that can be shared with others.
+Non-monetary experiences as employee recognition leave a lasting impression on your staff that can be shared with others.

 Charity of employees' choice